 - “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing,” by Marie Kondo.
 Kondo advocates organizing by category rather than by room.
 And, she says, by organizing your space, you also create a more serene, less frenetic life.

 - “Organizing From the Inside Out,” by Julie Morgenstern.
-This book, first published more than 20 years ago, has been updated for the modern age with some tips on technology.
+This book, first published more than 20 years ago, has been updated with some tips on technology.